amayes1991/RunTribe/runtribe/GOOGLE_MAPS_SETUP.md

 # Google Maps API Integration Setup

-This guide will help you set up Google Maps API integration to display run locations on interactive maps in your RunTribe application.
+This guide will help you set up Google Maps API integration to display run locations on interactive maps in your RunTribes application.

 ## Prerequisites